Lillyliv7/network-status-warning-discord/readme.txt

 then it sends a ping over your discord websocket notifying you with the ip and a custom nickname.
 It sends another ping when the server comes back online.

+The program was built for Linux but also likely compiles for most unix based systems.

 It was written in C without many protections so exposing your config file to the internet isn't safe although with normal use it shouldn't be possible to compromise.